 Q: Who can join DOCPAC?

 A: Anyone.
 You don’t need to be a physician or member insured by The Doctors Company.
 All you need is a belief that protecting patients and doctors is more important than enriching trial lawyers.

 Q: Can I use my company account to contribute to DOCPAC?

 A: For contributions to the federal DOCPAC or to DOCPACs for Montana, Ohio, or Texas, only personal checks can be accepted.
-DOCPACs in California, Colorado, Florida, Georgia, Nevada, Oregon, Virginia, and Washington state can accept personal or business contributions.
+DOCPACs in California, Colorado, Florida, Georgia, Oregon, Virginia, and Washington state can accept personal or business contributions.

 Q: Will I get solicitations from other PACs if I join?

 A: DOCPAC will not release your name or other personal information except as required by law for governmental reporting purposes.
 We protect the privacy of our contributors.